1,000 signatures reached

 We believe the Cornish should have equal status with the other indigenous languages and cultures of Britain.

-We want appropriate commissioning and editorial processes to be established within the remit of the BBC Royal Charter from 2017 to develop and grow Cornish language and cultural programming.
+We want appropriate commissioning and editorial processes to be established to develop and grow Cornish language and cultural programming.

 Why is this important?